Prince Harry Is Suing The Mail On Sunday For Their "False" And "Derogatory" Coverage Of Meghan

 "My wife has become one of the latest victims of a British tabloid press that wages campaigns against individuals with no thought to the consequences."

-Prince Harry, the Duke of Sussex, has filed a legal complaint against the Mail on Sunday and its publishers, Associated Newspapers, for their "false" and "deliberately derogative" coverage of his wife Meghan.
+Prince Harry, the Duke of Sussex, has filed a legal complaint against the Mail on Sunday and its publisher, Associated Newspapers, for their "false" and "deliberately derogative" coverage of his wife Meghan Markle.

 "My wife has become one of the latest victims of a British tabloid press that wages campaigns against individuals with no thought to the consequences," Harry said in a blistering statement released Tuesday that directly referenced the memory of his late mother, Princess Diana.